 Mary Portas, queen of the high street, has termed the current era of buying behavior as “status sentiment: A shift from buying from, to buying into”.
 With more information now than ever before, consumers are making informed decisions because they care.
 They care about their impact on the world around them; about diversity and equality; working conditions; carbon footprint; animal welfare; community health.
 Local and global.
 It’s about understanding the person behind the consumer.

 This will be key to a post-COVID world.
-Retailers will need to communicate empathy and show understanding and support, both morally and financially.
+Organisations will need to use retail procurement to communicate empathy and show understanding and support, both morally and financially.
 A feeling of solidarity must be evoked rather than vulnerability, and this goes for consumers and employees alike.

 Before, retailers may have been forgiven for surrendering to the lure of competitive prices, available capacities, and supplier capabilities in low-cost countries in return for our ignorant demand for “fast fashion,” but no more.
 A movement becoming synonymous with the younger, emerging consumer group, evident even in the use of Instagram where there’s a shift away from the saturated feeds of influencers promoting the likes of Boohoo, to an increasing trend of the caption ‘#thrifted’ under proudly donned charity shop finds.

 This pressure imposed by Millennials and Generation Z consumers really is shaping the industry.
 It makes sense, right?
 With so much choice on offer at their fingertips, retailers need to offer differentiation, and consumers need to consider other factors when whittling down the marketplace to choose which retailer they buy the latest make up palette from.
 In 2020, Gen Z alone represents 40% of all consumers, with a spending power of over $140 billion.
-This creates a race in retail, who can prove they’re listening, and who can prove it first.
+This creates a race in retail, who can prove they’re listening, who can prove it first, and who can use the most effective retail procurement strategies?

 However, to achieve this, retailers must align their supply chain to the same standard.
 The immediate impact of media means that consumer trust that has developed through investment and refinement can be lost in an instant.
 Suppliers are the most likely source of good or bad news, emphasizing the importance of ensuring they can walk your CSR talk – think of those retailers who continue to recover from their infamous associations with sweatshop conditions, child labor, and deforestation.